skywardmc/additive/docs/index.md

 ## ❓ Frequently Asked Questions
 ### 🔧 How do I install it?
 Here is a quick video that shows you how to install it.
-The process should be very similar on most launchers. **Make sure you have all the dependencies for it**! all are linked in the description of the video.
+The process should be very similar on most launchers. **Make sure you have all the dependencies for it**!
+All are linked in the description of the video.

 This tutorial was made for Adrenaline, but you install it the same way.